-Prerequisite: Electronics 20A & B and Electronics 34.
+Prerequisite: Electronics 20A & B and

+Electronics 34.

 Corequisite: Electronics 38.
+Laboratory, 3 hours.

 This course is an overview of the field of biomedical instrumentation and measurements in the operating room environment.
 It is a laboratory support class for Electronics 38.
 Students study maintaining, calibrating and repairing equipment in the operating room.
 Topics include fundamentals of lasers, anesthesia and imaging systems.